Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Professional integration

-Professions: Expert eco-epidemiologist, eco-epidemiological monitoring officer, health watch officer, surveillance network coordinator (including animal diseases), consultant in epidemiological risk management, etc.
+Professions: Eco-epidemiologist, eco-epidemiological monitoring officer, health monitoring officer, surveillance network coordinator (including animal diseases, epidemiological risk management consultant, etc.).

 Read more